arubhardwaj/disambiguation/README.md

 In this final script, `merged_disambig_apps.csv` and `patents_inventors_merged.csv` are merged.
 There was some trouble in merging these two data files because of being very large, therefore I extracted the rows which had common `patent_id` in both datasets.
 It reduced the row count and it become possible to process them further.

 Then, I merged `patent_id` column with `lastname` column.
-Since there were many duplicates in `patent_id`  it become possible to identify them and merge them.
-Otherwise, algorithm in `merge()` of R was not able to process with too many duplicates.
+Since there were many duplicates in `patent_id`  it was not possible to process them.
+Algorithm of `merge()` of R was not able to process with too many duplicates and crashing.

 The merged result of these 2 columns is named as `ID` column.
 In the last step, `merged_disambig_apps.csv` and `patents_inventors_merged.csv` were merged according to `ID` column.